-Do my wife and I love babies?
-That’s obvious.
 In light of this, you may be tempted to think we are pro-life because we love babies.
 And if you did, you would be mistaken…terribly mistaken.
 We are not pro-life because we love babies.
-We love babies because we are pro-life.
+We love babies because we are pro-life; we love babies because every human life is a priceless, divine image-bearer.
 We love babies because we believe God is the creator; He is the author and designer of all life.
 We love babies because we believe God’s creative beauty is displayed in–and His image uniquely stamped upon–every boy and girl conceived in the safety of the womb.
 We love babies because God’s glory is displayed in them.
 We love babies because Jesus Christ came into this world to reclaim and restore the glory and image of God in man.
 We love babies because we are Christians.

 To be a Christian means to follow Christ, to be reclaimed by the Creator who became our Redeemer.
 To be a Christian means to be rescued from evil, our own evil.
 And when one is rescued from his own evil he longs to see the whole world rescued as well.
 So what are we to think about these things?
 Why should a Christian be pro-life?
-Here are 10 reasons we choose to use our voting privileges to protect and promote life.
+Here are 10 reasons we should pray for the end of legalized abortion.

 1. Every human life is created by God.

 The Bible gives to God exclusive credit for all human existence.
 The patriarch Job said to God, “Didst Thou not pour me out like milk, and curdle me like cheese; clothe me with skin and flesh, and knit me together with bones and sinews?
 Thou hast granted me life (Job 10:10-12).
 David wrote, children are a gift of the Lord” (Psalm 127:3).